 Most importantly, you'll need a slide clasp that is approximately the same width, or slightly more narrow than, your bracelet band.
 Shorter clasps have fewer metal rings than longer clasps.
-For the example bracelet, I used a clasp with four rings, which means that I'll need to make four beaded loops on each end of the band.
+For the example bracelet, this clasp is used with four rings, which means that there will be four beaded loops on each end of the band.

 To attach the clasp, you'll need the same essential beadweaving supplies that you used to make your bracelet band, including seed or cylinder beads (such as Delicas) to make the tiny beaded loops.

 Position the Thread for the First End Loop